mvolkmann/blog/src/warp.md

 - Appearance

-  When "Sync with OS" is on, Warp switches between light and dark mode based on the current OS setting.
+  When the "Sync with OS" option is on, Warp switches between light and dark mode based on the current OS setting.
-  It is off by default.
+  This option is off by default.

   The "Window Opacity" can be adjusted to enable seeing content behind Warp windows.
-  It is 100% by default.
+  It is 100% by default, so nothing behind Warp windows is visible.

-  When the Panes "Dim inactive panes" is on, all panes except the current one are dimmed to make it clear which pane is active.
+  When the Panes "Dim inactive panes" option is on, all panes except the current one are dimmed to make it clear which pane is active.
-  It is off by default.
+  This option is off by default.

-  When the Blocks "Compact mode" is on, the vertical space around the horizontal lines that separate blocks is removed.
+  When the Blocks "Compact mode" option is on, the vertical space around the horizontal lines that separate blocks is removed.
-  It is off by default.
+  This option is off by default.

   In the Text section, the "Terminal font", "Font size", and "Line height" can be set.
-  I am using "FiraCode Nerd Font Mono" which supports ligatures.
+  I am using the font "FiraCode Nerd Font Mono" which supports ligatures.

   In the Cursor section, the "Blinking cursor" option can be toggled.
-  It is on by default.
+  This option is on by default.

 - Features

   This section contains a large number of settings.
-  The highlights are:
+  The highlights are described below.

   - General section

     - "Restore windows, tabs, and panes on startup" (on by default)

-      When this is on, new Warp sessions begin with all the windows, tabs, and panes of the previous session.
+      When this option is on, new Warp sessions begin with all the windows, tabs, and panes of the previous session.
       However, processes that were running will not be automatically restarted.